YORKLYN, Pennsylvania — Pennsylvania has all kinds of lodging options: quaint bed and breakfast homes, massive resorts, rustic mountain lodges.

 "I think they're surprised by the fact that there's actually three bedrooms and two bathrooms," Naomi said.
 "I don't think most people expect that there's that much space there.
 And they're also curious what it's built out of, so it's actually a wood frame with Stucco over the outside, surrounding the whole exterior of the property.
 We did a lot of work to just kind of freshen it back up and bring it back to the life that it had before."

-Naomi said that work included redoing some stained-glass windows and furnishing the property with new decor.
+Naomi said that work included redoing some stained-glass windows and furnishing the property with new décor.

-"People really enjoy that," she said.
+"People really enjoy that," Naomi said.
 "We have a whole range of people who really enjoy the Shoe House.
 We've decorated it to try and kind of bring back the memories of the 1950s, since that's what it was built.
 A lot of people who may be our older folks appreciate the nostalgia of that time period.
 We also have a lot of young families with children who just love, like the charm and the unique character of the Shoe House.
 And of course, you have the nursery rhyme, 'The Old Lady Who Lived in the Shoe.'
 And children just love that and really enjoy it."

 When the shoe was built, it was in a mainly rural area.
 But now, thousands of people pass by it every day.

 "This was here actually before this highway was even built in the 1970s," Naomi said.
-"It goes back and a lot of people have longtime connections of when this property was built, and it's kind of a local icon because so many people grew up driving past on the highways and seeing this building here.
+"It goes back, and a lot of people have longtime connections of when this property was built, and it's kind of a local icon because so many people grew up driving past on the highways and seeing this building here.
 I definitely have heard people who commented, through interactions we had or social media, that their grandfather worked for the construction company who helped build it, or their aunt was the one of the first guests who stayed here.
 There's a lot of connection to the people and the community, which helps to make it something really special, too."

 It may be the world’s biggest shoe – who knows – but at 25 feet high and 48 feet long, it certainly is the world’s largest shoe house.